Turfjs/turf/CONTRIBUTING.md

 ## Preparing a pull request

-A simple, well-structured PR, with tests demonstrating it works, will get more attention from the volunteer turf core contributors.
+A simple, complete pull request is more likely to get merged.

 <details>
 <summary>But I don't know how</summary>